Instrumental/statsd-instrumental-backend/README.md

 ## Enabling

+This is already done if you are using our [example configuration](exampleConfig.js).

-Add `statsd-instrumental-backend` backend to the list of StatsD backends in the StatsD configuration file:
+Otherwise, add `statsd-instrumental-backend` backend to the list of StatsD backends in the StatsD configuration file:

 ```js